fu-hsi/PMS/README.md

 ```
 ## Output
 ```
+Waking up, wait 30 seconds for stable readings...
+Send read request...
+Reading data...
+PM 1.0 (ug/m3): 13
+PM 2.5 (ug/m3): 18
+PM 10.0 (ug/m3): 23
+Going to sleep for 60 seconds.
-Wake up, wait 30 seconds for stable readings...
+Waking up, wait 30 seconds for stable readings...
-Send request read...
+Send read request...
-Wait max.
-10 seconds for read...
-Data:
+Reading data...
-PM 1.0 (ug/m3): 18
+PM 1.0 (ug/m3): 12
-PM 2.5 (ug/m3): 24
+PM 2.5 (ug/m3): 19
 PM 10.0 (ug/m3): 24
 Going to sleep for 60 seconds.

-Wake up, wait 30 seconds for stable readings...
-Send request read...
-Wait max.
-10 seconds for read...
-Data:
-PM 1.0 (ug/m3): 20
-PM 2.5 (ug/m3): 30
-PM 10.0 (ug/m3): 40
-Going to sleep for 60 seconds.
+...
 ```
 ## Additional remarks
 Tested with PMS 7003 and ESP-12E Development Board.
 All Plantower PMS sensors uses the same protocol (let me know if you have any problems).

 Please consider, that delay() function in examples is a blocking function.
-Try to avoid such a solution if your project requires it.
+Try to avoid such a solution if your project requires it (see Expert.ino example in examples directory).

 For more accurate measurements, you can read several samples (in passive or active mode) and calculate the average.
 > Stable data should be got at least 30 seconds after the sensor wakeup from the sleep mode because of the fan's performance.

-Personally, I get more repeatable measurements in active mode (Basic example).